 The curious thing about this sort of criticism is that it entirely misses the point.
 In fact, most of the people saying this stuff don’t even realise that lions are pretty much vegan.

 OK, I can hear people spraying coffee out their noses already.
 Lions???
 Vegan???
 Are you nuts?
 Well, no, but I should be a little clearer about what I mean.
-I’m not saying lions are vegans, because only people can be vegans.
-However, for much the same reasons that I’ve claimed our hunter-gatherer ancestors were vegan so too are lions and other predators.
+I’m not saying lions are actual vegans, because only people can be vegans.
+However, for much the same reasons that I’ve claimed our hunter-gatherer ancestors lived consistently with vegan principles so too do lions and other predators.

 Here’s why.

-Veganism (and animal rights) have just two goals: for other animals to be free and protected from our cruelty, whenever we can do that.
-It should be pretty obvious that the animals lions kill are free – lions do not treat other animals as chattel property.
+Veganism (and animal rights) have just three goals or aims: for other animals to be free and for them to be protected from our unfair use and unnecessary cruelty, whenever we can do that.
+It turns out that is very much how lions (and other predators) live their lives.
+The animals lions kill are free – lions do not treat other animals as chattel property.
 So right there the main aim of veganism has been met.

 Wait you say, those lions ARE pretty cruel.
 Sure they are, but let’s be clear.
 First, lions have no alternatives – they are obligate carnivores.
 Second, they have no better tools available than claws and teeth, so of course the way they kill their prey will seem cruel to us (and their victims, I’m guessing).
 And third, lions aren’t moral agents the way we humans are, which suggests that their cruelty is simply natural behaviour they aren’t enabled to evaluate, much less change.